Array Representation Of Binary Heap

 - Below table shows indexes of other nodes for the ith node, i.e., Arr[i]:

 The traversal method use to achieve Array representation is Level Order

 The Ordering can be of two types:

-2. Max Heap Property: The value of each node is less then or
+2. Max Heap Property: The value of each node is less than or

-equal to the value its parent, with the maximum value at the root.
+equal to the value of its parent, with the maximum value at the root.